-This is also the country that sparked a controversy when a teacher named a teddy bear "Muhammad", although some forget that it was actually one of the students who did it.
+This is also the country that sparked a controversy when a teacher supposedly named a teddy bear "Muhammad", although it was actually one of the students who did it.

 The Sudanese flag

 - Chairman of the Sovereignty Council: Abdel Fattah al-Burhan